 Developers and operators

-- Get references from the security team for the bootstrap and TLS/SSL certificates (thumbprints), storage key (secret URI), and RSA key (key URI) for signing.
+- Get references from the security team for the bootstrap and TLS/SSL certificates (thumbprints), storage key (secret URI), and RSA key (key URI) for wrap/unwrap.

-- Develop and deploy the application to access keys and secrets programmatically.
+- Develop and deploy the application to access certificates and secrets programmatically.

 - Review the Key Vault logs to confirm proper use of keys and secrets, and compliance with data security standards.